 Dr. Peter McDowell

 Theology gives us a tried and trusted language to discuss, understand and share about unseen realities, ultimate things, and the foundation of existence.
-What we see, taste, hear and feel are real, but in many cases these are not the most important realities.
-Unseen realities such as God, truth, revelation, mercy, justice, eternity and the Kingdom of God - all expressed in time and space, here and there - are, I believe, eternal matters, the substance of significance both in and beyond daily experience.
+What we see, taste, hear and feel are real, but in many cases, these are not the most important realities.
+Unseen realities such as God, truth, revelation, mercy, justice, eternity and the Kingdom of God - all expressed in time and space, here and there - are, I believe, eternal matters, the substance of significance both in and beyond the daily experience.